Abhayram-A-Nair/Simple-Calculator/README.md

 # Simple-Calculator
 A simple calculator which works on integers in python.
-Mostly used s practice for Tkinter.
+Used to practice Tkinter.